the-ai-team/razor/docs/communication/protocol/start-race.md

 "data": {}
 ```

-// Race started player id will not send to server.
-But server will get it using session and socket id.
+// Race started player id will not send to the server.
+But the server will get it using session and socket id.

 ## Sock02 (Start countdown) | From server (To all) | Command